OFFICIAL NAME

 hence:

-·CHF = abbreviation for Swiss Franc (Swiss currency)
+·CHF = modern 3-character-abbreviation for Swiss Franc (Swiss currency),

 Why is Switzerland's Latin name Helvetia still being used?